TruckersMP-Tracker/events-tracking/README.md

 ## Tracking Bans At Events

 As a general rule, we track every ban regardless of where your event is hosted.
 This means that we'll track every person that gets banned on event servers and simulation servers.
-By tracking bans, what we mean is we'll check if, when somebody leaves, their account is showing as banned.
+By tracking bans, we mean checking if, when somebody leaves, their account is showing as banned.
 If it is, we'll consider them as having been banned in-game.
 For event servers, we'll include the names of every user at the time they were banned.
 For simulation servers, we'll include the name of every user that's banned and their last known location if calculatable. **These tracking rules apply to event-tracked bans only.**

 ## When We Don't Track